How Leveraging TDXchange Aligns with NIST’s Cybersecurity Framework

 How TDXchange Supports Recover

-if a transfer is interrupted due to a network outage or infrastructure issue, TDXchange can automatically resume from the last successful checkpoint instead of restarting the entire process.
+For example, if a large transfer is interrupted by a network outage or infrastructure failure, TDXchange can resume it from the last successful checkpoint instead of restarting the entire transfer.

 AI Governance and the NIST Cybersecurity Framework